JoshCap20/python_roku_remote/README.md

 # GUI Roku Remote with PyQt6
 This program is a graphical user interface that connects with and controls your Roku.
+The interface is completely customizable to your preferences.
+I leave included sample buttons that demonstrate the ability to automate tasks.

 Run with `python gui.py`.